kckishan/GNE/README.md

 # GNE: A deep learning framework for gene network inference by aggregating biological information
-This is the tensorflow implementation of the GNE as described in our paper.
+This is the TensorFlow implementation of the GNE as described in our paper.
 The code was forked initially from [here](https://github.com/lizi-git/ASNE).

+WE provide PyTorch implementation for GNE that encodes network struture only in [BionetEmbedding](https://github.com/kckishan/BioNetEmbedding).
+Note that this is a minimal version of this TensorFlow implementation.

 ![](figures/gne.png)